OU in Arezzo

 At OU's Italian Study Center, students can immerse themselves in the rich Italian culture and gain knowledge of the language while taking a variety of OU credit-bearing classes.
 Classes offered in Arezzo are taught by OU professors and staff and are open to both students who have previously studied Italian and those who have no Italian language experience.
 The location of this signature program in the town of Arezzo gives OU students the chance to enjoy learning in a lovely town, untouched by mass tourism.
 Arezzo is the perfect place to live the Italian lifestyle and soak up the Mediterranean atmosphere while studying and spending time abroad with fellow OUA students.

 OU's Study Center consists of the Santa Chiara Monastery Residential Learning Center and the San Francesco Classroom Annex.
 Both of these facilities are located within the historic center of Arezzo and provide spaces where students attend classes, work and collaborate in computer labs, relax and socialize in lounge areas and prepare basic meals in a communal kitchen.
 The Santa Chiara Monastery houses OUA students in addition to the Faculty-in-Residence, an OU professor who moves to OUA for a year to teach classes and develop culture and social programming for students.
 Local Italian students studying at the University of Sienna in Arezzo are also invited to stay at the monastery for language and cultural exchange.
 The residential site is also home to two on-site Student Affairs staff and administrative offices.
 The San Francesco Classroom Annex contains a great hall, several classrooms, a communal kitchen, lounge areas and several offices.

 OUA students have the opportunity to live in the new OUA Francis and Kathleen Rooney Family Residential Learning Center.
-The 13th-century structure has been beautifully restored and consists of several classrooms, residence hall bedrooms, laundry facilities and a lovely garden where students can enjoy the Tuscan scenery.
+This 13th-century monastery has been beautifully restored and OUA is proud to offer this living/learning academic center in Arezzo, Italy.
+It consists of several classrooms, residence hall bedrooms, study lounges, a library, a cafeteria area, a media lounge, laundry facilities and a lovely garden where students can enjoy the Tuscan scenery.
 The Center is located close to local cafes, shops and restaurants.